 After thanking our nameless barfly, we walked down Main Street.

 I saw something approach me, but I couldn't figure out who or what it was.
 As this creature slowly lumbered toward me, a certain fear came over me.
-The mere sight of this urban monster sent a corkscrew feeling up my spine.
-My focus drew sharp and I realized that it was a citizen of the commonwealth completely engulfed from head to toe in bubble wrap.

 "Hi, have you escaped from Mass MoCA?"
 I asked.